 Where to Go

 Where to go in Australia in July largely depends on the kinds of experiences you want to have.
-If you enjoy hot weather and want to spend time on the beach, then head to northern Queensland or northern Western Australia.
+If you enjoy hot weather and want to spend time on the beach, head to northern Queensland or Western Australia.
 To explore the outback and its fantastic national parks, head to the Northern Territory.
-If you want to go skiing or experience colder weather, head to the mountains in southern New South Wales, the Australian Capital Territory (Canberra), Victoria, and Tasmania.
-For city sightseeing and indoor attractions like galleries and museums, Melbourne, Sydney, Brisbane, and Adelaide are good options.
+If you want to go skiing or experience colder weather, venture to the mountains in southern New South Wales, the Australian Capital Territory (Canberra), Victoria, and Tasmania.
+For city sightseeing and indoor attractions like galleries and museums, Melbourne, Sydney, Brisbane, and Adelaide are great options.

 What to Do

 Conditions are ideal in July for an outback road trip.
-From Adelaide you can head west to Perth, or up to Darwin via Uluru and Alice Springs.
-Alternatively, start in Brisbane and head north-west through the Queensland outback to Uluru or Darwin.
+From Adelaide, you can head west to Perth or up to Darwin via Uluru and Alice Springs.
+Alternatively, start in Brisbane and head northwest through the Queensland outback to Uluru or Darwin.
 Other road trips are also good at this time of year, such as along the coast of Queensland, between Brisbane and Cairns, or part of the way.
-The Great Ocean Road along the coast of Victoria is also possible at this time of year, although temperatures will be cool there.
+The Great Ocean Road along the coast of Victoria is also possible this month, although temperatures will be cool there.

 While Australia doesn't have the biggest mountains in the world by any means (its highest is Mt.
-Kosciuszko at 7309 feet/ 2228 m.), it does offer some decent skiing in the mountains of the south-east, as well as Tasmania.
+Kosciuszko at 7,309 ft/ 2,228 m), it does offer some decent skiing in the mountains of the southeast, as well as Tasmania.
 Ski fields in Tasmania, New South Wales, Victoria, and the ACT tend to operate from mid-June.

 Traveling to Australia in July?
 Check out these great itineraries

 Exploring Northern Australia - 9 Days.
-Explore the natural beauty and diverse wildlife of the northern half of Australia, making your way from tropical Cairns to lively Perth on this 9-day trip.
+Explore the natural beauty and diverse wildlife of the northern half of Australia, making your way from tropical Cairns to lively Perth on this nine-day trip.

 Ultimate Australia - 16 Days.
-This well-rounded 16-day tour of Australia's highlights is sure to delight any first time visitor.
+This well-rounded 16-day tour of Australia's highlights will delight any first-time visitor.
 You'll sample the greatest sights and activities that Australia offers.